SoftwareAG/cumulocity-runtime-widget-loader/README.md

 ### Using the Application Builder?
 This is already included in the latest version of the [Application Builder](https://github.com/SoftwareAG/cumulocity-app-builder)

-### Want to add Runtime Widgets to the Cumulocity Cockpit?
+### Want to add Runtime Widgets to the Cumulocity IoT Cockpit?
 Pick one of the pre-built images available in the [Releases Area](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader/releases).

 ## Build Instructions
-1. (Optional) Create a new Cumulocity web app and initialise it:
+1. (Optional) Create a new Cumulocity IoT web app and initialise it:
    ```
    c8ycli new cockpit cockpit -a @c8y/apps@1006.3.0
    cd cockpit